CostEffectiveDeviceforAAD/A-Cost-Efficient-System-for-Neural-Tracking/README.md

 > https://github.com/brainflow-dev/brainflow

 ***
-## Enclosure for the proposed device
+## Enclosure
-Encloeure of proposed device is producted by 3D printer with custom-made design.
+Encloeure is producted by 3D printer with custom-made design.
 The dimension of the Encloeure is within 24 cm x 15 cm x 6 cm including cover (width x length x height).
 A Cover is made of acrilic material separately.
-Refer to follow file:
+You can use following 3D design file:

 `DeviceEnclosure.step`
  or